carla-simulator/carla/Docs/export_import_dist.md

 referenced inside the Editor Properties will be exported due to the current way of cooking provided by Unreal.

+!!! important
+    This will only work if "Use pak file" is unchecked under the Packaging settings

 Once the script is completed, the packed file can be found under ExportedMaps in the project's root.